divyanshwebdev/Forecast-AI/README.md

   Get current weather and multi-day forecasts for any location.

 - 🤖 **AI Smart Insights**
-  Natural language summaries and weather tips powered by GenAI.
+  Natural language summaries and weather tips powered by GeminiAI.

 - 👕 **Outfit Recommendations**
   Personalized suggestions on what to wear based on the forecast.